Proving periodic solutions and branches in the 2D Swift Hohenberg PDE with hexagonal and triangular symmetry: Computer Assisted Analysis

 Notice that for $n \in I^N$, we consider the action of $\pi^N Df(\overline{u})\pi^N$ on $h$.
 This operator can be represented as a finite matrix.
 We then only consider the action of the linear part in the tail.
-This leads us to a natural way to define $A$, which is suppose to be an approximate inverse for $Df(\overline{u})$.
+This leads us to a natural way to define $A$, which is supposed to be an approximate inverse for $Df(\overline{u})$.
+This is chosen so that the bound $Z_1$ in Theorem \ref{th : radii polynomial theorem} is small.
 In particular, we choose

 As mentioned before, the operator $A^N$ can be represented a matrix, which can be stored on the computer.
 This is the finite part of $A$.
 For the tail, rather than considering the full $Df(\overline{u})^{-1}$, we only choose the inverse of the linear part, $L$.
 This leads us to define